How to Add Headers and Footers

 PdfDocument pdf = renderer.RenderHtmlAsPdf("<h1>Hello World!</h1>");

-// Create a text header for the PDF
+// Create text header

 {